-Our next meeting is Tuesday, November 15, 2016 at the Herbertsville Fire House.
-The program is presented by Rich Geffken.
+Our next meeting is Tuesday, March 14, 2017 at the Herbertsville Fire House.

 The Brick Township Historical Society illustrates early Brick Township history at its Havens Homestead Museum.
 The Museum gets its name from Curtis Havens who purchased a one room cabin and fifty-two acres from Samuel Allen in 1827.
 The main building along with an 1846 five room addition remained in the Havens family until 1993 when Elmer and May Havens donated the family homestead to the Brick Township Historical Society.
 The seven rooms of the Havens building are furnished with artifacts illustrating home life in the mid 1800s to the early 1900s in Brick Township.